OfirD1/til/webpack/README.md

 * *Note:*
   *1. `module.exports = foo` is equivalent to `export default foo`*.
-  *2. Using `export default` as a practice is arguable, but I came across this kind of usage when using a `CoffeeScript` generated files.*
+  *2. Using `export default` as a practice is arguable, but I came across it when working with `CoffeeScript` generated files.*

 Here's how to bundle these exports using Webpack: